sc-ventures/cloudbreak-documentation/docs/images.md

 Since the standard default images may not fit the requirements of some users (for example when user requirements include custom OS hardening, custom libraries, custom tooling, and so on), Cloudbeak allows you to use your own **custom images**.

+[Comment]: <> (Can we provide more context and overview on what scenarios there are?
+Operating system only?
+Operating system and base image?
+Pre-warmed image?)

 In order to use your own custom images you must:

 1. Build your custom images
 2. Prepare the image catalog JSON file
 3. Register your custom images with Cloudbreak
 4. Select a custom image when creating a cluster

 ### Building Custom Images